trieu/leo-cdp-free-edition/README.md

 # What is LEO CDP ?

-LEO CDP (Customer Data Platform) is a software platform that allows businesses to collect, unify, and activate customer data in order to create a more personalized and effective customer experience.
+LEO CDP (Customer Data Platform) is a software platform that allows businesses to collect, unify, segment, personalize and activate customer data in order to create a more personalized and effective customer experience.

 # Core features

 1. <b> Data collection and unification </b>: LEO CDP allows businesses to collect customer data from various sources, such as websites, mobile apps, and offline interactions.
 It then unifies this data into a single customer profile, which can include demographic information, behavioral data, and more.
-2. <b> Segmentation and audience creation </b>: LEO CDP provides tools for businesses to segment their customer data and create custom audiences based on criteria such as customer behavior, demographics, or preferences.
+2. <b> Segmentation and audience creation </b>: LEO CDP provides UI tools for businesses to segment their customer data and create custom audiences based on criteria such as lead scoring, CLV scoring, customer behavior, demographics, or preferences.
 3. <b> Personalization and targeting </b>: With LEO CDP, businesses can use customer data to personalize and target their marketing efforts, such as by sending targeted email campaigns or displaying personalized website content.
 4. <b> Analytics and reporting </b>: LEO CDP provides real-time analytics and reporting capabilities, allowing businesses to measure the effectiveness of their marketing efforts and gain insights into customer behavior.
 5. <b> Integration with other systems </b>: LEO CDP can integrate with other systems such as CRM, marketing automation, email marketing service and advertising platforms to create a seamless and holistic view of customer data across the organization.